d-smith/ml-speciality-notes/plural-sight/exp-data-analysis.md

 * Composition
     * Pie chart - see the relative composition, percentage distribution
 * Distribution
-    * Histogram - distribution over a range of different values
+    * Histogram - distribution over a range of values

 Bar Chart vs Histogram

 * Bar chart shows values of different categories, histogram shows frequency of data.
 * Bars do not have to be ordered in a bar chart, should be ordered in a histogram.

+### QuickSight

+Business oriented data visualization tools

+* Low price
+* Scalable
+* SPICE engine

+Demo

+* Manage data - upload the csv